-When ErP LPS compliance mode is enabled, you can wake up your computer by doing one of the following:
+When the ErP LPS compliance mode is enabled, you can wake up your computer by doing one of the following:

 - Press the power button. - Enable the Wake Up on Alarm feature to make your computer wake up at a set time.
-See "Enabling or disabling the Automatic Power On features" on page 33. - Enable the After Power Loss feature to make your computer wake up when the power supply resumes after a sudden loss of electricity. - 1.
-Start the Setup Utility program.
-See "Starting the Setup Utility program" on page 33. - 2.
+See "Enabling or disabling the automatic power-on of your computer" on page 35. - Enable the After Power Loss feature to make your computer wake up when the power supply resumes after a sudden loss of electricity.

+To enable the After Power Loss feature, do the following:

+- 1. Start the Setup Utility program.
+See "Starting the Setup Utility program" on page 35. - 2.
 Select Power → After Power Loss and press Enter. - 3.
 Select Power On and press Enter. - 4.
-Exit the Setup Utility program.
-See "Exiting the Setup Utility program" on page 38.
+To save settings and exit the Setup Utility program, press F10, select Yes in the window displayed, and press Enter.